vicendithas/pokemon-crystal-randomizer-tracker/README.md

 [the GitHub repository](https://github.com/Vicendithas/pokemon-crystal-randomizer-tracker).

 ## TO DO
 Add maps of Mt.
-Mortar and Whirl Islands
+Mortar and Whirl Islands\
-Add logic/locations for the Pokedex/Pokegear/Pokegear cards for Crystal Speedchoice v7 when the randomizers are updated to support it
+Add logic for the Pokedex/Pokegear/Pokegear cards for Crystal Speedchoice v7 when the randomizers are updated to support it

 ## Thanks
-StormRider and DillonIsMyName for the original trackers that I heavily modified for my preferences.
+StormRider and DillonIsMyName for the original trackers that I heavily modified for my preferences\
-Pret whose combined efforts on Pokemon disassembly have made these kinds of randomizer possible.
+Pret whose combined efforts on Pokemon disassembly have made these kinds of randomizer possible\
-Dabomstew for the Universal Pokemon Randomizer and the Crystal Speedchoice projects that make randomization and speedrunning easier.
+Dabomstew for the Universal Pokemon Randomizer and the Crystal Speedchoice projects that make randomization and speedrunning easier\
-Pokemon Randomizer community for welcoming me as I joined the community.
+Pokemon Randomizer community for welcoming me as I joined the community